Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Dynamical properties of BBK model in field

 \subsection{Closing of gap to transverse excitations}

 Since the correlations of the spiral spin liquid [Fig.~\ref{fig:thermodyn}c] are encoded in the lowest lying transverse spin excitations of the high--field paramagnet [Fig.~\ref{fig:Sperp_2T_ring}], we can identify the onset of the spin liquid, with the closing of the gap to these excitations.
 In Fig.~\ref{fig:BandGapEvolutionField} we show the gap $\Delta(B)$ to the lowest lying excitations in $S^\perp({\bf q}, \omega)$ evolves as a function of magnetic field, as found in MD simulations carried out at \mbox{$T = 220\ \text{mK}$}.
 At higher values of field, where the magnetisation is (approximately) saturated, $\Delta(B)$ tracks the results of linear spin wave theory at $T=0$ [red line in Fig.~\ref{fig:BandGapEvolutionField}(a)], which would extrapolate to the gap closing at $B = 1.0\ \text{T}$.
 However for fields $B \lesssim 2\ \text{T}$, $\Delta(B)$ starts to deviate from the spin wave prediction [inset to Fig.~\ref{fig:BandGapEvolutionField}(a)], finally closing for $B \gtrapprox 0.7\ \text{T}$.
 In Fig.~\ref{fig:BandGapEvolutionField}(b) and (c), we show results for $S^\perp({\bf q}, \omega)$ at $B=0.5\ \text{T}$, just below, and at $B=1.0\ \text{T}$, a little above, the closing of the gap.
+The corresponding estimates of the field at which the gap closes, form the basis of the phase boundary between correlated paramagnet and spiral spin liquid shown in Fig.~\ref{fig:phase.diagram.B}.